 Anger isn't always a sin.
 We are told that Jesus got angry on at least a couple of occasions (Matthew 21:12-13; Mark 3:5).
-But while Scripture acknowledges that there are times when we imitate God by being angry about something that angers Him, the dominant, overwhelming emphasis in Scripture concerning human anger is that our anger is most often sinful and destructive and the opposite of what the Spirit wants to manifest in our lives.
+But while Scripture acknowledges that there is such a thing as "righteous indignation," whereby we are angry about something that angers God.
+But the dominant, overwhelming emphasis in Scripture concerning human anger is that our anger is most often sinful and destructive and the opposite of what the Spirit wants to manifest in our lives.
 [For example, "outbursts of anger" is listed in Galatians 5:20 as one of the "deeds of the flesh."
 By contrast "patience" is mentioned as an aspect of the fruit of the Spirit a few verses later.]

 Our anger does not accomplish God's righteousness/justice; it doesn't produce what God wants in the life of the person who is angry or in the lives of the people who experience their anger.
 A better course of action is to imitate God who is "slow to anger, and abounding in lovingkindness and truth" (Exodus 34:6).
+If we are true disciples of Jesus, we will be passionate about knowing and doing the will of God.
+Since anger does not produce the will of God, we should passionate about being quick to hear, slow to speak, and slow to anger.
+What we're talking about here is a core aspect of our discipleship.